amiaopensource/vrecord/analog_digitization.md

 **Standard** — NTSC

 **Recording Time** — For a 30 minute tape set the recording time to 32.
 For a 60 minute tape set the recording time to 62.
 Usually tapes have the number 30 or 60 on them somewhere so you can figure out which kind of tape you have.

+## Checking the Files ##

+Check to make sure vrecord produced the correct files.
+These are:
+1. The video file itself
+2. Bmdcapture log (filename_bmdcapture.log)
+3. FFmpeg log (filename_ffmpeg_date_time.log)
+4. FFplay log (filename_ffplay_date_time.log)
+5. Frame MD5 file (filename.framemd5

+Scroll through the video file to make sure it is complete; in other words, you've captured the entire tape.
+If all these files exist and the video file looks complete you can move on to further QC.

 ## Troubleshooting ##